JasonngSmile/globalblue1/README.md

 User Story 2
-- use glabalBlue run the code in visual studio code.Can refer to globalBlue readme.md file.
+- use globalBlue run the code in visual studio code.Can refer to globalBlue readme.md file.